ToNi3141/Rasterix/design.md

 ## RasterIX_EF
 It uses a color buffer, depth buffer and stencil buffer on your system memory and will render there the complete image.
 In theory, it should be faster than the rixif, since it needs less texture fetches.
 But in reality, it is slower, because the memory sub systems are usually not capable to feed the renderer fast enough and it stalls a lot of times.

+## RasterIX
+This core is a convenience wrapper to the `RasterIX_IF` and `RasterIX_EF`.
+It offers a configuration parameter to select either the IF or EF core.
+With this core, the reinstantiation and reconfiguration is avoided when switching between these two cores.

 ## Software Flow
 The following diagram shows roughly the flow a triangle takes, until it is seen on the screen.